Ariwsb14/Ariwsb14/README.md

 # 💫 About Me:
-👨‍💻 Full-stack developer with a strong Django background, currently focused on React & TypeScript 🤖 Building AI-powered applications using LLMs and modern web technologies 💡 Passionate about innovative ideas, rapid prototyping, and turning concepts into products 🤝 Open to collaborating on React, AI, and open-source projects 🎓 Electrical Engineering student, fascinated by the intersection of hardware, software, and intelligent systems ⚡ Enjoy designing scalable architectures, clean code, and great user experiences
+👨‍💻 Full-stack developer with a strong Django background, currently focused on React & TypeScript</br>
+🤖 Building AI-powered applications using LLMs and modern web technologies</br>
+💡 Passionate about innovative ideas, rapid prototyping, and turning concepts into products</br>
+🤝 Open to collaborating on React, AI, and open-source projects</br>
+🎓 Electrical Engineering student, fascinated by the intersection of hardware, software, and intelligent systems</br>
+⚡ Enjoy designing scalable architectures, clean code, and great user experiences

 ## 🌐 Socials: